Static in your hair or the sparks that fly when you touch someone or something in winter are sure signs the air in your house is too dry.

 The Environmental Protection Agency recommends keeping your home’s humidity level between 30% and 50%.
 It also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms that unfiltered water might contain.

 Dry air can wreak havoc on your nose and lungs and make existing conditions worse, Dr. Nicolacakis says.
 And, humidity levels that aren’t optimal can harm everyone.

 Using a humidifier can relieve:

-Regardless of what kind of humidifier you choose, she says, everyone should have some type of humidifier in their home.
+Regardless of what kind of humidifier you choose, she says, everyone should have some type of humidifier in their home, Dr. Nicolacakis says.

-“There’s no magic to a humidifier,” she says.
+“There’s no magic to a humidifier,” she points out.
 “But, if you use one, you will feel better.”
 Here’s a quick breakdown of the types available:

-Keep tabs on your humidifier to ensure it’s clean and in proper working order, Dr. Nicolacakis says.
+You need to keep tabs on your humidifier to ensure it’s clean and in proper working order, Dr. Nicolacakis says.
 Try following these three simple steps:

 Consider purchasing a hygrometer that will keep a constant measure of your home’s humidity, she says.

 “Humidifiers are a preventive measure.
 Without proper humidity, the air is uncomfortable,” Dr. Nicolacakis says.
 “This is about maintaining your health.”